 Having heaters in your conservatory is fine, but you should remember that in a cold conservatory there is no point setting a heater to come on at certain times or to leave it on in order to get the room warm for you.
 Convection heaters will allow the heat to rise vertically, with much of the heat lost through the glass without having a chance to warm you.
 Because the heat gets lost so quickly, you should only turn the heater on when you are in the room!

-We thoroughly recommend our Aspect range of infrared heaters for conservatories.
+We thoroughly recommend infrared heaters for conservatories.
 They will heat the floor and furniture in the room and help retain the heat in the room that little bit longer.